Killing of Michael Nigg: Background

-Nigg briefly dated Ronald Goldman’s sister, Kim Goldman, in 1992.

 Crime and investigation

 On the evening of September 8, 1995, Nigg and his girlfriend Julie Long were on their way to another restaurant in his Mercedes.
 They stopped at a bank branch in Hollywood, so Nigg could withdraw some money from his account.
 Long stayed in the car, parked in the branch lot, while Nigg went up to the ATM, where he withdrew $40.

 As he did so, two men walked up to him and demanded money.
 When he refused, one of the men shot Nigg in the head.
 Afterwards, both robbers walked away, departing in a waiting car.
 Long, who witnessed the entire incident, was not harmed.
 The killers did not appear to have taken anything despite their initial aims.

 The crime was reported promptly.
 The Los Angeles Police Department (LAPD) looked for the suspects over the weekend but found no leads.
 On the night after the killing, Nigg's friends gathered in the parking lot for a candlelight vigil.
 Among them was actor Mickey Rourke, who spoke to television news crews that came to cover the event.
 "If anyone knows anything about the shooting that took place," he said, "just give the cops a call."